Go To:

 What is expected of me?

-• Have access to a computer with internet service and an email account
+• Have access to a computer with internet service and an email account.

-• Plan to ensure enough time to study and complete assignments
+• Plan to ensure enough time to study and complete assignments.

-• Commit six to nine hours per week per three-credit class
+• Commit six to nine hours per week per three-credit class.

-• "Speak up" to your instructors when problems arise
+• "Speak up" to your instructors when problems arise.

-• Be willing to take responsibility for your learning
+• Be willing to take responsibility for your learning.

-• Be able to learn easily from reading and writing
+• Be able to learn easily from reading and writing.

-• Know how to use technology properly
+• Know how to use technology appropriately.

-• Read and write well
+• Read and write well.

-• Be comfortable addressing problems at a distance
+• Be comfortable addressing problems at a distance.

-• Have good time management skills to follow a schedule for finishing readings and assignments
+• Have good time management skills to follow a schedule for finishing readings and assignments.

-• Have good research skills, including how to effectively use the internet
+• Have good research skills, including how to use the internet effectively.

 What software and equipment will I need?

-Hardware
+Hardware Requirements:

-Software
+Software Requirements:

 • Some classes may have specific class requirements for additional software.
 These requirements will be listed on the course information page.

-Checklist for Starting your Online Course
+Checklist for Starting Your Online Course

-1. Register for your course.
+• Register for your course.

-2. Confirm orientation date, time, and location, if applicable.
+• Confirm orientation date, time, and location, if applicable.

-3. Check course dates and deadlines.
+• Check course dates and deadlines.
 Online classes begin when campus classes begin.

-4. Visit your instructor's web page for information about the course requirements and materials and pertinent information about how to access the course.
+• Visit your instructor's web page for information about the course requirements and materials and pertinent information about how to access the course.

-5. Be sure you have internet access and an email account set up before the start date of the course.
+• Be sure you have internet access and an email account set up before the start date of the course.

-6. Resolve any technical problems before the class starts, as technical problems are generally not accepted as an excuse for late or incomplete work in an online course.
+• Resolve any technical problems before the class starts, as technical problems are generally not accepted as an excuse for late or incomplete work in an online course.
 You may contact eLearning Services for assistance.

-8. Purchase your textbook.
+• Purchase your textbook.

-Link to Online Course Schedules
+See Online Course Schedules >

 Other Course Formats